jirkapinkas/jsitemapgenerator/README.md

     - usable with Docker
     - can be easily used in CI/CD pipeline
     - perfect for testing generated sitemap

+### Best practices & performance

+- SitemapGenerator (and other Generator classes) are builders, thus they're not immutable.
+- Also having SitemapGenerator as singleton and at one time calling addPage() and toString() (in multiple threads) isn't really advised.
+SitemapGenerator operations aren't thread-safe (with one exception: SitemapGenerator.of(), which creates new instance of SitemapGenerator).
+- When you call addPage(), you store it to Map, where key is page's URL (so you cannot have two items with the same URL in sitemap).
+- toString(), toFile(), toGzipByteArray() methods (terminal operations) generate final sitemap from the Map of objects.
+So when creating sitemap, most time will be spent executing terminal operation.
+- If you need raw speed for accessing sitemap, I suggest to:
+    - either save sitemap to external file and then just get the data from file
+    - or cache result of terminal operation

 ## My other projects: